aplanas/yomi-demo/README.md

 After that it will restart the `salt-master` service and launch two QEMU nodes, that match those profiles.

+Together with `salt-master`, an instance of `salt-api` will be launched and listening to port 8000.
+This will be the connector for the monitor.

+The `auth` module of `salt-api` will be configured to read the user and password from a file, in `venv/etc/user-list.txt`.
+For this demo the user will be `salt` and the password `linux`.
+This file will be reset to those values every time the script is executed.

 To remove all the downloaded assets and re-download it, we can run the script with the `-f` parameter.
 If we want only to recreate the QCOW2 images (for example, to generate another run on Yomi), we can use the